-The Center is currently participating in two projects with international partners:
+The Center is currently participating in three projects with local and international partners:

 RISPECT is a project co-funded by EIT RawMaterials (Project No. 24618), aiming to transform the approach to exploring critical raw materials in countries within The